Connect With Us on Social Media

 To ensure events have an opportunity to compete for all Championship designation levels, the deadlines for National, Regional, and State Championship bids are staggered as follows.

 Bids for National events are awarded one year in advance for marketing purposes.
-National Championship bids are due by January 31st for the next year.
-For example, bids for the 2014 National Championship events will be due on January 31, 2013.
+National Championship bids are due by January 31 to host a 2017 event.
 There is a $250 marketing fee for each race selected as an RRCA National Championship event.
 These fees assist with RRCA marketing of the National Championship Event series.

 Branding Your RRCA Championship Event

 Benefits of Becoming an RRCA Championship Event

 ALL RRCA Championship events receive eight medals as part of the championship agreement.
 The medals progress in size for state, regional and national events.
 These medals should be presented to top overall, master, grandmaster, and senior grandmaster male and female winners.
 These medals will be sent with the Championship in a Box for all Championship events.
 If RRCA Championships wish to order finisher medals and additional race awards, you may contact Ashworth Awards directly to inquire about RRCA member discounts.